Due to COVID-19 travel restrictions, some of the internships coordinated by WCEE for summer 2022 may be virtual opportunities.

 Interested in interning in Europe or Eurasia this summer?
 The WCEE Internship Initiative connects LSA undergraduates of all language backgrounds and majors with opportunities created specifically for Michigan students.
 Going beyond the internship, students receive preparation and support throughout the international experience to connect with other international interns, develop as professionals, and gain confidence in resilient traveling.

-To get started, join our interest listserv here or come to drop-in advising!
+To get started, join our interest listserv here!

 Please email firstname.lastname@example.org to set up a virtual advising appointment or phone call.